 Parents, I am calling you out!
 You have to stop saying “eat your vegetables” when your plate is devoid of greens.
 Children are smart and perceptive, so if you want them to eat healthy, you’re going to have to start by being the example.
 Yes, you are going to have to eat your vegetables.

 3. Dip it

-No, I don’t mean tobacco dip—I mean hummus, nut butters, vegan salad dressings, or salsa into which your children can dip their fruit and vegetables.
+This can be anything: hummus, nut butters, vegan salad dressings, or salsa, into which your children can dip their fruit and vegetables.
 They will love it, and you will find they will eat a lot more if you give them the dipping option because the only thing better than a carrot is a carrot with a roasted red pepper dip.